Sebastianhju/Runeterra-5e/Rules/Subclasses.md

 #### Disintegrator

-As an action you can spend any amount of sorcery points to manifest a disintegration ray from your location, the ray last for a minute and takes your concentration.
-The disintegration ray is a 30ft long 15ft wide line of destruction.
-All targets within the ray must make a dexterity saving throw or take 1d8 force damage for each sorcery point used on this effect, halved on a success.
+As an action you can spend any amount of sorcery points up to half your sorcer level to manifest a disintegration ray from your location, the ray last for a minute and takes your concentration.
+The disintegration ray is a 60ft long 15ft wide line of destruction.
+All targets within the ray must make a dexterity saving throw or take 1d10 force damage for each sorcery point used on this effect, halved on a success.
+You can repeat the damage as a bonus action during your turns.
+While you are concentrating on this effect you cannot move or teleport, doing so stops the effect immidiatly.

-During your turn, you can move the disintegration rays end point to another location within 30ft of it.
-Additionally, if you teleport or move, the ray still stands at the same end point while you move.

 #### Camouflager